 Vacuum plasma treatment works by introducing an ionized gas to a chamber where a vacuum has been pulled.
 The PCB is placed in the chamber, and the gas interacts with the surface to clean it of organic impurities and alter its chemistry.

-Understanding how plasma treatment works and its effect on adhesion is the first step to controlling the outcomes.
+Understanding how plasma treatment works and its effect on adhesion during the ENIG process is the first step to controlling the outcomes.
 But to accomplish that more precisely, you need to be able to measure the surface cleanliness of your board before and after treatment.
-Getting a baseline before the boards go into the chamber and then getting a quantitative reading on the cleanliness once the boards have gone through the treatment gives you a thorough picture of how much the surface is changing.
+Getting a baseline of surface quality before the boards go into the chamber and then getting a quantitative reading on the cleanliness once the boards have gone through the treatment gives you a thorough picture of how much the surface is changing.

 Using surface quality measurement equipment as a process control method lets you know how efficacious your treatment process is.
-Like all quality control methodologies, developing specifications, metrics, and standards creates predictable outcomes and higher-quality products.
+Like all quality control methodologies, developing specifications, metrics, and standards create predictable outcomes, lower scrap rates, and higher-quality products.
 Putting a specification on surface quality before and after treatment gives you the opportunity to optimize your surface preparation equipment.

 Other Non-Obvious Variables That Could Be the Root Cause of Adhesion Issues